Brooklyn-Style/Thistle/README.md

   - `* Magic` outputs `N` by default and `E` after consonants.
 - `^ Magic` outputs a one-shot `shift` by default, `M` after vowels, `Y` at the end of words, and reduces movement otherwise.
 - `X` and `Z` on the inner index column keep lateral stretches low.
-- `,` and `.` maintain their QWERTY locations, with `?` being moved to the outer pinky column to make room for `* Magic`.
+- `,` and `.` coincidentally retain their QWERTY locations.
+- `?` outputs `/` when shifted.
 - `Space` on this side *feels* better for hand balance even though it results in a 40-60 split.
 - `/ Magic` outputs `escape` by default and is used as a last resort to deal with SFBs, SFSs, and outrolls, as it creates SFSs with `space`.

 ### *<ins>Magic*
 - The outputs are almost always 1:1 to retain the feel of normal typing.
-The only exception is when dealing with `Q`; `QU` will be typed instead for simplicity.
+The only exception is for `Q`, where `QU` will be sent instead for simplicity.
 - The outputs are context dependent.
-E.g., `te#` → `tea`, while `afte#` → `after`
+E.g. `te#` → `tea`, while `afte#` → `after`
 - Multiple magic keys can be chained together for greater usability.
-E.g., "earthquake" would be typed as `e#lth\ahe`.
+E.g. "earthquake" would be typed as `e#lth\ahe`.
 - Most of the consonants have magic functions to increase same row rolls and decrease movement.
-E.g., "function" would be typed as `funwmio\` and "probably" would be `p\o^/h\j`.
+E.g. "function" would be typed as `funwmio\` and "probably" would be `p\o^/h\j`.
-- There are tons of word-specific rules in the AutoHotkey script so only the general ones are listed below.

 ### Rules

+There are tons of word-specific rules so only the general ones are listed below.

 - `\ Magic` outputs `R` by default.
 - `^ Magic` outputs `shift` by default, `M` after vowels, and `Y` at the end of words.
 - `# Magic` outputs `backspace` by default, `R` after vowels, `repeat` after consonants, and `S` at the end of words.